-The Westin Sacramento Hotel is located on the Sacramento River atop the SREL in a dense residential neighborhood in ARCF Reach E. Cliff's Marina is located just south of the town of Freeport in ARCF Reach G in a rural, agricultural area.
+In regard to economic impacts, the Proposed Action will impact the Westin Sacramento Hotel, located on the Sacramento River atop the SREL in a dense residential neighborhood in ARCF Reach E, and Cliff's Marina, located just south of the town of Freeport in ARCF Reach G in a rural, agricultural area.

+Temporary disruption to the community would occur during construction.
 Section 3.18 of the ARCF GRR EIS/EIR states: "The construction of the project does not change or prevent access to large business complexes or communities."
 The construction of SREL Contract 4 would cause a temporary disturbance to the Westin Sacramento Hotel and Cliff's Marina.
 One of the parking lots at the Westin Hotel would be used as staging areas and construction of a cutoff wall along the levee crown would be a disturbance to hotel and restaurant guests.
 However, access to the Westin Hotel, Cliff's marina, and their docks would remain open throughout construction.

-The GRR Final EIS/EIR determined that the project would not have disproportionate adverse effects to any low-income or minority population.
-This individual action that is part of the larger project is also anticipated to not have disproportionate adverse effects.
-A small homeless population resides along the SREL and the Proposed Action may cause temporary displacement of people and their property.
-To ensure the safety of all those involved, USACE, CVFPB, and the construction contractor would work with the City and County of Sacramento and the City of Sacramento's Police Department to notify and remove people living in the construction area.
+The important flood protection benefits of SREL Contract 4 and the ARCF project overall, as stated in the GRR EIS/EIR, would extend to the entire Sacramento Metropolitan area; therefore, it would not provide disproportionate benefits or effects to any minority or low-income populations.
+A small, unhoused community resides along the SREL, and the Proposed Action may cause temporary displacement of people and their property.
+To ensure the safety of all those involved, USACE, CVFPB, and the construction contractor would work with the City and County of Sacramento and the City of Sacramento's Police Department to notify and relocate those living in the construction area.
 This action would not be disproportionate and would only be enacted in areas of active construction.